The Mall at Millenia

 The Mall at Millenia (commonly called The Millenia Mall or Millenia) is an indoor shopping mall located in Orlando, Florida just off of Interstate 4 (exit 78) at Conroy Road near the northern end of International Drive.
-Opened in 2002, it has over 150 stores, and is anchored by Macy's, Bloomingdale's, and Neiman Marcus, whose store at the mall is similar to the one at International Plaza and Bay Street in Tampa, Florida.
+Opened in 2002, it has over 150 stores.
+The mall features Macy's, Bloomingdale's, and Neiman Marcus.

 The GLA is 1,118,000 ft2 (103,866 m2).
 The Mall at Millenia is the major upscale shopping destination in the Orlando area, attracting tourists desiring luxury stores including international tourists from Europe, Brazil, China, and Russia.

 The mall's Macy's store was the first in Central Florida, and it was also one of only seven Macy's stores in Florida that predated the company's merger with Burdines.
 Bloomingdale's and Neiman Marcus are also regional firsts and these remain their only locations in the Orlando area.

+The mall also features a nearby Residence Inn and a SpringHill Suites.

 History

 The Mall at Millenia opened in 2002 with the current anchors.

 The Mall is owned by The Forbes Company which also owns The Gardens Mall and the larger Somerset Collection, in Troy, Michigan.
 The Somerset Collection was used as a model for the Mall at Millenia.
 Like Somerset, the Mall at Millenia was designed by JPRA Architects and features award-winning lighting by Paul Gregory (Focus Lighting), glass elevators, and fountains.
 Neither mall has kiosks.

 When the mall first opened, there was not much else in the surrounding area.
-That has changed in the last five years and the area in which the mall is located in now locally known as "Millenia."
-The area, particularly the Mall, has become a major draw for business and tourists alike.
-There are now apartment and condo buildings, single family homes, and corporate office buildings surrounding the mall.
+That changed within the first five years and the area surrounding the mall is now locally known as "Millenia."
+The area, and particularly the mall, has become a major draw for businesses and tourists alike.
+There are now apartment and condo buildings, single-family homes, and corporate office buildings surrounding the mall.